 Spending More Than 4 Years on Mars Could Kill Us

-According to new research, spending more than four years on Mars could literally kill a human.
+According to new research though all of us would need to keep our leases short, because spending more than four years on Mars could literally kill a human.

 Yeah…turns out, the biggest threat isn’t the lack of oxygen or food or even water, it’s cosmic radiation.
 And if we ever want to send people to Mars (and bring them back alive), this problem needs solving, fast.
 Hello, Elon Musk.